PolymeshAssociation/polymesh-tools/docs/operator/overview_detailed_guide.md

 of the unbonding period, which is currently 28 days.

 ## Network Architecture

-The recommended secure operator setup consists of a single non-internet facing operator node and multiple internet-facing sentry nodes.
-The operator node must connect to only its sentry nodes and not be connected to anything/anyone else over the internet.
+The recommended secure operator setup for `mainnet` consists of the following:

+* A firewalled (both ingress and egress) active operator node
+* A warm spare operator node
+* Two or more Internet-facing sentry nodes

+The operator node needs to only connect with its sentry nodes.

 Sentry nodes are essentially full archive nodes that act as the gatekeeper between your operator node and the outside world.
 This setup is intended to isolate the operator node from public